OlehChyzhov/WPF_TeamProject_RecipePlanner/README.md

 # RecipePlanner

 ## Overview
-RecipePlanner is a WPF application designed to help users manage their recipes and track body weight statistics.
-In this project also implemented account and settings.
-The project is not finished.
-Requires fixes, refactoring, code cleanup, and optimization.
+RecipePlanner is a WPF application for recipe management and body weight tracking.
+Since this is my first project, many parts of the code are messy — but that’s all part of the learning process.

 ## Features
 - **Recipe Management**: Add, edit, and delete recipes.
 - **Body Weight Tracking**: Monitor and analyze weight trends.
 - **User Accounts**: Create and manage user profiles.
-- **Settings**: Customize the account.
+- **Settings**: Change account details.

 ## Technologies Used
 - **C#** with **.NET (WPF)**